Superconducting order parameter in aperiodic binary systems: Introduction

-The emergence of superconductivity and the corresponding behavior of the pairing amplitude have been extensively investigated across a wide variety of periodic lattice systems, including those subjected to various forms of disorder~\cite{David1958, Amit2001, Tanaka2000, Liyu2023, Amit2000, Croitoru2000, Bai2023a, Bai2023b, Chen2023, Chen2024c, Debmalya2017, Wang2023, Aryanpour2006}.
-However, a natural question appears here: what happens in other QCs, particularly with more complex structures?
-Addressing these questions is indeed required to gain a broader and deeper understanding of how different types of quasiperiodic orders affect superconducting properties.
-This naturally raises the question: given that different quasiperiodic structures have different construction patterns and exhibit distinct spectral characteristics, do their superconducting properties also vary accordingly?
-How to find the best candidate for the Cooper pair formation within the QC zoo?
-Motivated by these fundamental questions, we present a detailed study on the superconducting order parameter (OP) in a variety of QCs considering various quasiperiodic orders.
-We start with $1$D toy models and then extend our analysis to $2$D QCs from the realistic point of view.
-We take a few examples from the GFQC family corresponding to the two different subclasses, namely, subclass-I and subclass-II.
-As a prototype, we consider Fibonacci, Silver-mean, and Bronze-mean QCs from subclass-I and Copper-mean and Nickel-mean QCs from subclass-II as mentioned in Table-\ref{table}.
-For examples from other than GFQCs, we study the Thue-Morse and Period-doubling QCs (see Table-\ref{table}) which differ significantly in their local environments, hierarchical structure, and spectral characteristics from the GFQCs~\cite{macia2008, Macia2107}.
+The emergence of superconductivity and the corresponding behavior of the pairing amplitude have been extensively investigated across a wide variety of periodic systems, including those subjected to various forms of disorder~\cite{David1958, Amit2001, Tanaka2000, Liyu2023, Amit2000, Croitoru2000, Bai2023a, Bai2023b, Chen2023, Chen2024c, Debmalya2017, Wang2023, Aryanpour2006}.
+However, a natural question appears here: what happens in other QPSs with different structures?
+Given that different quasiperiodic structures have different construction patterns, do their superconducting properties also vary accordingly?
+Not only QPSs, the same question can be generalized for ABSs.
+How to find the best candidate for the Cooper pair formation within the zoo of ABSs?
+How do they approach periodic limit?
+Motivated by these fundamental questions, we present a detailed study on the superconducting order parameter (OP) in a variety of ABSs including QPSs.
+We start with $1$D toy models and then extend our analysis to $2$D ABSs to examine the validity of the mean-field approach.
+As a prototype, we consider Fibonacci (Golden-mean), Silver-mean, and Bronze-mean QPS from call them as ABS-I. Keeping in mind the sequence generation of ABS-I, we also consider Copper-mean, Nickel-mean, Thure-Morse and Period-doubling as other members of ABSs family.
+For the sake of clarity and simplicity, we refer to Copper-mean and Nickel-mean ABS as ABS-II as the growth rules are opposite to that of ABS-I as mentioned in Table-\ref{table}, whereas the Thue-Morse and Periodic-doubling ABSs are refereed as ABS-III, as their growth rules are quite different from ABS-I or ABS-II.
+Note that, both ABS-II and ABS-III differ significantly in their local environments, hierarchical structure, and spectral characteristics from the ABS-I~\cite{macia2008, Macia2107}\footnote{Members of ABS-I are the QPS, and they are generated by increasing $t_A$.
+In contrast, the members of ABS-II are constructed through a different growth pattern by increasing $t_B$.
+Meanwhile, the members of ABS-III follow distinct growth pattern.
+This classification is introduced solely for the sake of clarity and comparison.}.
 Important questions arise about the universality or variability of key features, such as the spatial pattern of the OP, the temperature dependence of the OP, and their thermodynamic properties.